 Asia’s newest ‘tiger’ economy is the new name for Vietnam, as the country’s economy is currently following in the footsteps of South Korea, Singapore, Hong Kong, and Taiwan.
 For that reason, Vietnam has seen a dramatic increase in foreign direct investment (FDI) as many investors recognise the opportunities in this thriving investment environment.

 However, doing business in Vietnam doesn’t come without potential challenges.
 This article identifies the major challenges business owners should be ready for before you start establishing your business in Vietnam.

 Vietnam has been ranked the 115th in the world’s Ease of Starting a Business and the 70th in the world’s Ease of Doing Business.

 Though the reform is still on-going, there are still certain requirements you have to meet before you can start a company, such as:

 - A company address and a signed lease for your company are required before you can register your legal entity

 - Restrictions are imposed for some foreign investments in certain fields such as businesses dealing with particular chemicals, drugs, minerals, firecrackers, and some biological businesses.
 These sectors are forbidden for foreign investments.

-The exchange rate is stable between the Vietnamese dong and the US dollar, benefiting trading partners.
-Hence, Vietnamese dong is regarded as one of the most stable Asian currencies for foreign investments.
+The exchange rate is stable between the Vietnamese dong and the US dollar, benefiting trading partners of all industries.
+Hence, the Vietnamese dong is regarded as one of the most stable Asian currencies for foreign investments.